johndimm/headliners-and-sidemen/README.md

 - edges: two musicians are connected if they appear on the same album

 These graphs are used to calculate degrees of separation between musicians.
 Examples in other domains are the Six Degrees of Kevin Bacon (actors appearing in movies) and Erdős Numbers (mathematicians collaborating on academic papers).
+The movies or papers function only to establish connections between people.

-Here we are using the same data to find nearby albums rather than similar musicians.
+The approach here switches focus from people to the things they do together, in this case albums.
+We are finding nearby albums rather than similar musicians.

 - nodes: musicians and albums
-- edges: musicians are connected to the albums they recorded for, but they are not connected to each other
+- edges: musicians are connected to the albums they recorded for

+Musicians are not connected to each other.
+The use case requires minimal graph analysis that can be done on the fly in postgres using window functions.

 Each edge has an important attribute:  the date of the recording.
+Nearby albums will have overlapping personnel and be close in the time sequence of recordings done during the musician's career.

-Often an album has contributions from different dates, so the selection of nearby albums uses each musician's recording dates to find their last album before and first album ßafter.
+Often an album has contributions from different dates, so the selection of nearby albums uses each musician's specific recording dates to find their last album before and first album after.
+That is why you will sometimes see an album in the left column that was recorded later in time than an album in the right column.